popiel/worker-pool/README.md

 ## Simple load balancing across multiple workers

-Queue-less and supervisor-less load balancing across multiple workers is a simpler model for asynchronous operation processing.
+Queue-less and shepherd-less load balancing across multiple workers is a simpler model for asynchronous operation processing.
 However, such implementations allocate the operations to workers at request time instead of processing time, leading to extra latency if a given worker gets overloaded.
 This can be patched with work-stealing systems, but that's an additional layer of complexity still requiring cooperation between the workers.
-Also, without a supervisor, error handling is still the province of the caller and must be replicated.
+Also, without a shepherd, error handling is still the province of the caller and must be replicated.

 Having a queue separate from the workers allows work to be processed as soon as a worker becomes available.
-Having a supervisor centralizes error handling and allows consistent policies to be set.
+Having a shepherd centralizes error handling and allows consistent policies to be set.